cyberbotics/webots/docs/discord/technical-questions.md

 ##### David Mansolino [cyberbotics] 07/23/2020 06:05:55
 > I remember reading something here about anaconda having issues.
 But python2 with conda works no problem

-`@Luftwaffel` yes the problem is anaconda, Webots Python API is compiled for the regular version of Webots, here is instructions how to compile for other version of Python: [https://cyberbotics.com/doc/guide/using-python#use-an-alternative-python-version](https://cyberbotics.com/doc/guide/using-python#use-an-alternative-python-version)
+`@Simon Steinmann` yes the problem is anaconda, Webots Python API is compiled for the regular version of Webots, here is instructions how to compile for other version of Python: [https://cyberbotics.com/doc/guide/using-python#use-an-alternative-python-version](https://cyberbotics.com/doc/guide/using-python#use-an-alternative-python-version)

 `@watchdogs132`, are you doing robot steps after enabling the camera?